jbasdf/justinball/src/posts/2007-10-23-rfacebook-and-redirect_to/index.md

 layout: post
 permalink: "/2007/10/23/rfacebook-and-redirect_to/"
 tags:
-- Ruby On Rails
+  - "Ruby On Rails"
-- redirect_to
+  - "redirect_to"
-- rFacebook
+  - "rFacebook"
-- ruby_on_rails
+  - "ruby_on_rails"
 date: '2007-10-23T06:00:00Z'
 templateKey: blog-post
 path: "/rfacebook-and-redirect_to"